Prajwal-S-6/Spring-Certification-Path/module-02/AOP/README.md

 * Doesnt support self invocation.
 Meaning Aspects are not applied when one method invokes another method in the class.
 Aspects are applied when methods are invoked externally.
 * Class for which proxy should be created cannot be final - throws Exception - Cannot subclass final class.
 Similarly, the methods also cannot be final.
 As CGLIB proxy BTS creates subclass for the class and overrides the original methods.
 * Private methods are not proxied, hence aspects are not applied. public, package, protected methods are proxied and aspects are applied on pointcut matching join point

+---
+Types of Advices supported by Spring:
+1. @Before - executed before the join point matched by pointcut is executed.
+2. @After - executed after the join point matched by pointcut is executed.
+3. @AfterThrowing - executed when join point matched by pointcut throws the exception
+4. @AfterReturning - executed when join point matched by pointcut executes successfully without any exception.
+5. @Around - Allows to take full control of join point matched by pointcut.
+We can change the method args of the join point method execution.
+Can implement all the above advice using @Around.
+              Need to use ProceedingJoinPoint::proceed() to execute the join point method.